 Nembutsu – See namo, above.

-nimitta – Signs, traits, marks, characteristics, distinctions.
-The Absolute is animitta, unbroken or undifferentiated, uniform, the same.
+nimitta – Signs, traits, marks, characteristics.
+The Absolute is animitta, undifferentiated, uniform, without a mark.

-nirmanakaya – Transformation body that allows a buddha to appear in myriad different forms in order to help different kinds of beings according to their limitations.
+nirmanakaya – Transformation body: allows a buddha to appear anywhere in any form in order to teach beings according to their various needs.

-outflowings asava – The mental defilements of sensual pleasures, craving for existence, and ignorance, that flow out from the skandha towards objects.
+outflowings (asrava or asava) – Defilements of sensual pleasures, craving for existence, and ignorance which flow out from the skandha, or mind, towards things.

 paramitas – Practices for reaching the opposite shore.